 You can request we update your PHI if you believe the information we have is inaccurate or incomplete.
 We are only able to update your PHI during the time we are legally obligated to maintain these records.
 Any requests to update your PHI must be made in writing and you must also supply an explanation for the requested changes.
 Your request can be denied for any of the following reasons:

-- Your PHI was not created by Long Island Recovery Center
+- Your PHI was not created by Long Island Treatment Center

 - The records are not accessible or available for inspection under applicable law